muhammetozendev/raw-to-schema/README.md

 }
 ```

 `BooleanTransformer` is aimed at converting boolean values that come from the database driver (0,1,true,false etc) and convert them to actual boolean value in javascript.
-The other two transformers are obviously converting to `Number` and `String`
+The other two transformers are obviously converting to `Number` and `String`.